-We understand that sometimes situations arise in which you are no longer able to care for you companion animal.
+We understand that sometimes situations arise in which you are no longer able to care for your companion animal.
 LCHS will work with you to the best of our ability to ensure your pet has the best chance possible of finding a forever home.

-- Place your pet with someone you know
+Place your pet with someone you know

-- Use social media to get the word out.
+Use social media to get the word out.
 Be sure to ask for references before allowing someone to adopt your pet

-- Search for breed specific rescues
+Search for breed-specific rescues

-Surrendering your pet to LCHS
+Surrendering Your Pet to LCHS

 Owners who wish to surrender their pet to the Lee County Humane Society should call the shelter first.
 This will allow us time to prepare for the arrival of your pet.
 When you come to the shelter you will be required to: